c4tch/Salesforce-Apex-Test-Framework/README.md

 The test factory will use the most recently created row marked *Active* and store these in static fields (so that you can override them as needed).

 #### 2.Generate data from templates
-Extend the factory in your Test to allow access to it's methods.
-Thisn is optional as you can also enter "c_TestFactory" everywhere, this just simplifies your code a little:

 @IsTest
 public class DemoTest extends c_TestFactory {